-This view shows signal strength over time graph similar to the Networks Graph, but also shows the signal strength of a selected frequency range.
+This view shows a signal strength over time graph similar to the Networks Graph, but also shows the signal strength of a selected frequency range.
 Device Finder will enable you to actively seek out transmitters so you can know exactly what is happening in your networks.
-Amplify the results of the built-in device finder feature with our Device Finder Directional Antenna, allowing you to track down offending devices quicker than with a Wi-Spy alone.
+Amplify the results of Chanalyzer's built-in device finding feature with our Device Finder Directional Antenna, an accessory that allows you to track down offending devices quicker than with a Wi-Spy alone.
 Don't let mystery devices stay a mystery.
 Click and drag across the density pane to highlight a continuous interferer.
 A contextual menu will appear.
 Select Device Finder.

-Chanalyzer Pro will now track the amplitude levels over time of the frequency selection made in the density pane.
-As the user gets closer to the source the line graph will trend upwards.
+Chanalyzer will now track the amplitude levels over time of the frequency selection made in the density pane.
+As the user gets closer to the source, the line graph will trend upwards.